63Klabs/atlantis-tutorials/tutorials/02-advanced-api-gateway-lambda-cache-data-node/part-02.md

 Clone the application's repository to your local environment and merge the `dev` branch into the `test` branch without making any changes.

-> When staring new projects it is a good idea to start off with known, working code and get the initial "Hello" deployment working before making changes.
+> When starting new projects it is a good idea to start off with known, working code and get the initial "Hello" deployment working before making changes.

 In the SAM Config repository, create the pipeline for your application.